 07 Transferred prior to completion N

 08 Transferred in after window N

 09 Deceased N

 10 Absent Υ

 15 Refusal Υ

 19 Administrative Issues Υ

 34 Reserved for Internal Use Υ

+35 Reserved for Internal Use N

 40 IEP N

-Scale Beginning of End of Kindergarten Subset of the 14
+Scale Beginning of Kindergarten Cut Point End of Kindergarten cut point Subset of the 14 State Readiness Measures

-Kindergarten Cut cut point State Readiness

-Point Measures

-d1_scaled 360 721 ATL-REG/SED
+d1_scaled 360 721 ATL-REG/SED subset

-subset

 d2_scaled 365 708 Original LLD subset

-d2_scaled 379 683 Alternate LLD
+d2_scaled 379 683 Alternate LLD Subset

-Subset

 d3_scaled 387 678 Math Subset

 - Filter for the private school (PSS indicator) and exclude these students from all calculations.

 - Each year the cut scores for different levels of readiness will be provided and approved by Assessment dept

 - All metrics are displayed as a percentage, rounded to the nearest whole percent (no decimals).

 - All metrics are calculated for the District and the State

 - There are no school level calculations

 - The Percent of Kindergartners Demonstrating Readiness in All Three Developmental Areas will also be broken down into the following student groups:

 - o Race

 - From the KIDS score file

 - Gender

 - From the KIDS score file

-- o Children with Disabilities (CWD)
+- Children with Disabilities (CWD)

 - From SIS IDEA Services and 504 Plan in the Fall enrollment snapshot

 - o IEP

 - From SIS IDEA Services in the Fall enrollment snapshot

-- o Non-IEP

-- From SIS IDEA Services in the Fall enrollment snapshot

 - English Learner (EL)

 - From the KIDS score file

-- Non-English Learner (EL)

-- From the KIDS score file

 - Low Income (FRL)

 - From SIS FRL Indicator in the Fall enrollment snapshot

-- Non-Low Income (FRL)
+- Homeless

-- From the SIS FRL Indictor in the Fall enrollment snapshot
+- A student is homeless if their testing enrollment is in the SIS Homeless table in the Fall enrollment snapshot